dchenmei/less-tabs/README.md

 # Less Tabs

 When only the favicons are visible on the tab bar, it can be a nightmare.
-Browser extension Less Tabs aims to reduce clutter and push users towards more conscious browsing.
+Browser extension Less Tabs aims to reduce clutter and push users towards more conscious browsing by limiting number of open tabs.

 Note: Currently only supported on Chrome